UNC-Libraries/therapy-dog-server/README.md

     cd client && npm start

-## Check before you commit

-We don't have CI set up yet, so always run `make check` before committing.

 ## How to add dependencies to server

 The source code for some dependencies is added to the repository: